ב''ה

 —————————————————————-

-A hint to the idea that Pharaoh did not die at the splitting of the Red Sea can be found in Exodus 14:28.
+A hint … that Pharaoh did not die at the splitting of the Red Sea can be found in Exodus 14:28.
 The verse states that the water covered over the Egyptians, “v’lo nish’ar bahem od echad.”
-The plain meaning of this verse is that not even one person remained.
-The Midrash, in Pirkei D’Rabbi Eliezer, says that the verse can be read to mean “up until, but not including one person (i.e. Pharoah), was left.”
-The Midrash continues to note that Pharoah became king of Nineveh.
+The plain meaning… is that not even one person remained.
+The Midrash[7]… says that the verse can be read to mean “up until, but not including one person (i.e. Pharaoh), was left.”
+The Midrash continues [in chapter 43] to note that Pharaoh became king of Nineveh.

-The commentary Ba’al Ha’turim points out the following linguistic similarity: In Exodus 14:31 it says, “And they [the Jewish people] believed in the L-rd…”; and in Jonah 3:5 it says, “And the people of Nineveh believed in G-d…” Both verses use the word “Va’yaminu” — “and they believed.”
-This points to the Midrash quoted above, and explains that the people of Nineveh were brought to belief in G-d by Pharaoh, when he told them of the wonders that occurred in Egypt and the Red Sea.
+The commentary Ba’al Ha’turim points out..
+In Exodus 14:31 it says, “And they [the Jewish people] believed in the L-rd…”; and in Jonah 3:5 it says, “And the people of Nineveh believed in G-d…” Both verses use the word “Va’yaminu” — “and they believed.”
+This points to the Midrash quoted above, and explains that the people of Nineveh were brought to belief in G-d by Pharaoh, when he told them of the wonders that occurred in Egypt and the Red Sea…

-The implications of this Midrash are truly astounding!
-The fact that someone like Pharoah, who time and again refused to recognize the power of G-d, could repent and teach a whole city about the truth of G-d, is a remarkable lesson in the strength of repentance.
+The fact that someone like Pharaoh, who time and again refused to recognize the power of G-d, could repent and teach a whole city about the truth of G-d, is a remarkable lesson in the strength of repentance.

 1. Tractate Sanhedrin 89a.